ngrx/platform/projects/ngrx.io/content/guide/component-store/index.md

 ## Initialization

-ComponentStore can be intialized in 3 ways:
+ComponentStore can be initialized in 2 ways:
 - through constructor - it would have the initial state
-- by calling `initState`
 - by calling `setState` and passing an object that matches the state interface.

 <code-example header="movies-page.component.ts">